jaspereb/jaspereb.github.io/index.md

 # My Thesis
 My PhD thesis has focused on grasping and manipulation technologies for robotics in agriculture, in order to approach the problem of harvesting soft fruit, such as plums.
-As part of this I worked with a wide range of researchers, advisors, technical staff and friends at the ACFR to develop a prototype harvester and test this on a commercial plum crop.
-In my thesis I also examine object detector architectures, filter tuning using the autocovariance least-sqares method, active perception for bearings-only fruit localisation, stochastic object reconstruction and monocular depth inference.
+As part of this I worked with a wide range of researchers, advisers, technical staff and friends at the ACFR to develop a prototype harvester and test this on a commercial plum crop.
+In my thesis I also examine object detector architectures, filter tuning using the autocovariance least-squares method, active perception for bearings-only fruit localisation, stochastic object reconstruction and monocular depth inference.

 In addition to the links for the above papers, the following was developed for the thesis: